Lemon pasta salad

 - White bean pasta

-If you make this tuna pasta salad or if you have any questions, leave a comment, rate it, or tag a photo #theclevermeal on Instagram.
+If you make this lemon pasta salad, leave a comment, rate it, or tag a photo #theclevermeal on Instagram.

 Ingredients